sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 ### 1.3.4 Monitoring

-The sysmonitor.py script will be enhanced to detect the following conditions:
+The sysmonitor.py script will be enhanced to detect the following conditions, and using the event management framework, rais the appropriate alarm:

 **Table 5: Alarms**